saimanojy/ATCTest/README.md

 • Screenshots will be pasted in screenshots folder in YYYYMMDD-HHmmss-description.png format

 • All input details will be fetched from input.xlsx file under src\test\resources

+• Make sure to delete address added from second instance of triggering run else it would throw assertion error as address was already present.

 **#Failure that are handled Which are to be reported in Real-Time:**